digitalrebar/doc/deployment/old/troubleshooting.rst

 Cause: Likely cause is that the squid proxy is not configured
 Solution: set the http\_proxy (\`export http\_proxy="http://127.0.0.1:8123") and attempt to access google.com from the admin server. if that worked, try the same thing after ssh'ing to the node

-Problem: you are missing the /tftboot/files path
+Problem: The /tftboot/files path is missing
-Cause: this can be caused when you do not have the ISOs staged
+Cause: This can be caused when the ISOs has not been staged
 Solution: Refer to documentation on how to stage ISOs

 No OS?
 Installing an OS, the TFTP Process